yangwang/HumanFallDetection/README.md

     Visualisation:
       --plot_graph          Plot the graph of features extracted from keypoints of pose. (default: False)
-      --joints              Draw joint's keypoints on the output video. (default: True) --skeleton            Draw skeleton on the output video. (default: True) --coco_points         Visualises the COCO points of the human pose. (default: False) --save_output         Save the result in a video file.
+      --joints              Draw joints keypoints on the output video. (default: True) --skeleton            Draw skeleton on the output video. (default: True) --coco_points         Visualises the COCO points of the human pose. (default: False) --save_output         Save the result in a video file.
 Output videos are